What is the main cause of anaemia?

 - Fainting

-What is the best way to manage anaemia?
+What is the Best Way to Manage Anaemia?

 The good news is that most forms of anaemia are treatable once diagnosed correctly.
-Treatment usually involves addressing the underlying cause – for instance replenishing iron levels if it's iron-deficiency anaemia – through dietary changes or supplements.
+Treatment usually involves addressing the underlying cause, for instance replenishing iron levels if it's iron deficiency anaemia, through dietary changes or supplements.
 In some cases where red blood cell production is affected (like aplastic anaemia), treatments may involve medications or procedures like bone marrow transplant.

 Get in touch with your cancer team if you are experiencing any of these symptoms.
 With a complete blood count, you can find out if it is anaemia or not and get the right treatment.
+For more info head over to - Blog: Treatments for Anaemia

 Leave a comment